 Jethro Coffin House - Nantucket

 The Jethro Coffin House is the oldest home on the island of Nantucket.
 Located on Sunset Hill Road, the saltbox style home was built in 1686 as a wedding present for Mr. Coffin and his new bride, Mary Gardner.
 Fully restored in 1987 after it was struck by lightening, the Jethro Coffin House is the only remaining structure from Nantucket's original 17th Century settlement.
-Tours are offered May through October from 11 to 4, and the cost is $6 for adults and $3 for children.
+Tours are offered May through October from 11 to 4.

 For more information on historical homes on Cape Cod and the Islands, be sure to stop by one of the local historical societies.